 Decemb er 31, 2012

-Level 1 L Level 2 Level 3 Total

-Bank certificates of deposit \$ \$ 2,524 \$ \$ 2,524
+Bank certificates of deposit \$ - \$ 2,524 \$ - \$ 2,524

 U.S. government obligations 880 504 1,384

 Corporate obligations 453 453

 State and municipal bonds 456 456

-Ĩ \$ 1,333 \$ 3,484 \$ \$ 4,817
+\$ 1,333 \$ 3,484 \$ - \$ 4,817

-Decemb er 31, 2011

-Le evel 1 L evel 2 Lev vel 3 ] Total

-Corporate obligations \$ 1,227 \$ \$ \$ 1,227

-Corporate obligations Ψ 1,227 Ψ Ψ Ψ ·,/

-State and municipal bonds Ψ 866 Ŷ Ψ 866

-The Company evaluates impairment at each reporting period for securities where the fair value of the investment is less than its cost.
-Unrealized gains and losses on the Company's available-for-sale investments are primarily attributable to general changes in interest rates and market conditions.
-We do not believe the unrealized losses represent other-than-temporary impairments based on our evaluation of available evidence as of December 31, 2012.
-The aggregate unrealized gain or loss on available-for-sale investments were immaterial as of December 31, 2012 and 2011.
+We evaluate impairment at each reporting period for securities where the fair value of the investment is less than its cost.
+Unrealized gains and losses on our available-for-sale investments are primarily attributable to general changes in interest rates and market conditions.
+We do not believe the unrealized losses represent other-than-temporary impairments based on our evaluation of available evidence as of December 31, 2013.
+The aggregate unrealized gain or loss on available-for-sale investments was immaterial as of December 31, 2013 and 2012.

 Classification of available-for-sale investments as current or noncurrent is dependent upon our intended holding period, the security's maturity date, or both.
-Contractual maturities were less than one year for all available-for-sale investments as of December 31, 2012.
-There were no available-for-sale investments with gross unrealized losses that have been in a continuous unrealized loss position for more than 12 months as of December 31, 2012.
+Contractual maturities were less than one year for all available-for-sale investments as of December 31, 2013.
+There were no available-for-sale investments with gross unrealized losses that had been in a continuous unrealized loss position for more than 12 months as of December 31, 2013 and 2012.

-Proceeds from maturities or sales of available-for-sale securities were \$7.3 million, \$9.2 million and \$8.9 million during the years ended December 31, 2012, 2011 and 2010, respectively.
-Realized gains and losses are determined on the specific identification method.
-Realized gains and losses related to sales of available-for-sale investments during the years ended December 31, 2012, 2011 and 2010, respectively.
+Proceeds from maturities or sales of available-for-sale securities were \$7.7 million, \$7.3 million and \$9.2 million during the years ended December 31, 2013, 2012 and 2011, respectively.
+Realized gains and losses are determined using the specific identification method.
+Realized gains and losses related to sales of available-for-sale investments during the years ended December 31, 2013, 2012 and 2011 were immaterial and included in other income.